 There are for different view modes in Polypane: Horizontal, Vertical, Focus and Full and depending on your personal preferences and what you're working on right now, you might prefer one or the other.
 By default, Polypane shows the Horizontal mode.

-You can switch between modes by right clicking the Eye icon ( ).
-Clicking the Eye icon will switch between the last used mode and the Horizontal mode.
+You can switch between modes by clicking the Eye icon ( ).
+Double clicking the Eye icon will switch between the last used mode and the Horizontal mode.
 You can also use the View menu or shortcuts to switch between modes.

 The panes in Horizontal and Vertical mode are shared, so your settings are retained between them.
 Focus mode has it's own pane

 Horizontal mode is the default mode in Polypane and in it, all panes are shown on a horizontal plane side-by-side.
 You can easily scroll these by using a two finger horizontal scroll on a touch pad, shift + scroll with a regular scrollwheel or by pressing spacebar and click-to-drag.

 You can double click anywhere between panes to add a new pane there, and if you resize any of the panes the rest will automatically move out of the way.